vinegarhq/vinegar/README.md

 + Faster startup of rbxfpsunlocker and the Roblox Player

 # TODO
-+ Configuration file
 + FSYNC/ESYNC toggles
 + Old death sounds (maybe)
 + Simple graphical user interface for easy modification of the configuration, or to launch Wine apps
 + Fetch latest version of Roblox, when RobloxPlayerLauncher is not used.
 + Better log names
-+ Fetch latest version of rbxfpsunlocker, removes safety checksumming
++ Fetch latest version of rbxfpsunlocker
 + Add watchdog for unlocker in flatpak?
 This needs investigation.
 + Automatically kill wineprefix when Roblox has exited
-+ Automatic killing of wineprefix
 + Add installation failure detection